LearnEcommerce

 Fee:

-Strength: High frequency from food delivery, larger driver pool
+Strength: High order frequency from food delivery and a larger driver pool to subsidize grocery

 Uber Eats (Grocery)